walter-hahn/pCCE-FraunhoferIAF/README.md

 Ensure input.py is in the same directory as the main script.

 ## Collaboration
-This project is a collaborative effort, and contributions are welcome.
+This project is a collaborative effort and contributions are welcome.
 To participate or inquire, please contact the project team.

 ## Acknowledgments
 We thank Mrunal Divecha for helping with restructuring and optimizing the code.